 The engine is stopped by switching off the ignition.
-(Move the ignition switch to stopposition.)

 Carburetor

 Your Husqvarna product has been designed and manufactured to specifications that reduce harmful emissions.

 After your unit has been run 8-10 tanks of fuel the engine has broken in.
 To ensure that your unit is at peak performance and producing the least amount of harmful emissions after break in, have your authorized servicing dealer, who has a revolution counter at his disposal, to adjust your carburetor for optimum operating conditions.